Testing in-app purchases

 After you install your app, you can make purchases in your app without being charged, even if your app is listed as a paid app.

 All the purchases you make appear as actual purchases, just like the image on the right.

 If your app and the digital goods offered in your app are loaded into the BlackBerry World sandbox, you aren't charged for any of the purchases made in your app.
 If you make purchases from other paid applications, you are charged as usual.

-- You must set the connection mode to Production to use the sandbox so that the BlackBerry World server is used to complete transactions.
+- You must set the connection mode to Production or network to use the sandbox so that the BlackBerry World server is used to complete transactions.

 - You can download and test apps in BlackBerry World only if your vendor account is added to the sandbox accounts list in the vendor portal.

 - You can download apps in draft status only from BlackBerry World when you use a sandbox user account (any other user account doesn't work).